altair961/AndroidNativeActivityBlank/README.md

 This is a blank Android project with Native Activity

-in order to build it you need first being in the root directory of the project run:
+If you do not have build.xml file in the root directory of the project you need first generate it:

 android update project --path .